lohzg/lohzg/README.md

 ## I am a 🧑‍🎓 🧑‍💻 Developer!

 - 👨‍💻 Adapting and constantly learning
-- 🏀 Love to play basketball and squash
+- 🏀 Love to play basketball, squash and run

 ### Connect with me: